Herb Profile: Cilantro

 Disclaimer

-The information on this page has not been approved by the FDA.
-Please consult your healthcare practitioner before using herbal products.
+These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.
 We do not endorse the websites linked to in the resources and have not extensively reviewed all the information on external pages for accuracy.
 Everyone reacts differently to herbs and we do not attempt to be completely inclusive in the information and contraindications for each herb.
+Trust your intuition if something is not feeling right for you.